otrv4/otrv4/otrv4.md

 should be published to the prekey server before they expire to keep valid prekey messages available.
 In addition, one prekey message should be published for every long term key that belongs to a user.
-This means that if Bob uploads three long term keys for OTRv4 to his client, Bob's client must publish 3 prekey messages.
+This means that if Bob uploads 3 long term keys for OTRv4 to his client, Bob's client must publish 3 prekey messages.

 Details on how to interact with a prekey server to publish messages are outside the scope of this protocol.